Nothing happens when I send requests to my API.

 CORS stands for Cross-Origin Resource Sharing, and is a browser security feature used to ensure that web pages do not request data from external resources (origins) that don't allow it.
 If you'd like to read more about CORS, please see here.

-When a CORS error occurs, you'll see a message logged in your browser console similar to the one below:
+When a CORS error occurs, you'll see a message logged in your browser console similar to these:

-To resolve this issue, you'll want ensure your API includes an Access-Control-Allow-Origin header in every response, allowing requests to succeed if they come from a specific domain.
+To resolve this issue, you'll want ensure your API includes the header specified in the error in every response, allowing requests to succeed if they come from a specific domain.
 For example:

 Which will allow requests from your documentation site to be allowed, or: